mkrechetov/mkrechetov.github.io/_posts/2022-07-14-gabriel_graphs.markdown

 usemathjax: true
 ---

 I first learned about [Gabriel Graphs](https://en.wikipedia.org/wiki/Gabriel_graph) when our team faced the problem of random planar network topology generation.
-There are many other beatiful models known such as [Urquhart](https://en.wikipedia.org/wiki/Urquhart_graph) and [Relative neighborhood graph](https://en.wikipedia.org/wiki/Relative_neighborhood_graph).
-In this post I will demostrate a few ways to generate random Gabriel graphs in Pure Python.
+There are many other beautiful models known such as [Urquhart](https://en.wikipedia.org/wiki/Urquhart_graph) and [Relative neighborhood graph](https://en.wikipedia.org/wiki/Relative_neighborhood_graph).
+In this post, I will demonstrate a few ways to generate random Gabriel graphs in Pure Python.

 Gabriel Graph Definition
 =========

-Graph $G$ is called Euclidean, if its vertex set $V$ is embedded into plane equipped with Euclidean distance.
+Graph $G$ is called Euclidean, if its vertex set $V$ is embedded into a plane equipped with Euclidean distance.
 Gabriel graph is a Euclidean graph that satisfies the following criterion: any two vertices $p, q \in V$ are connected by an edge if and only if the circle with diameter $pq$ contains no other vertex from $V\setminus \{p, q\}$.

 Gabriel graphs are closely related to [Delaunay triangulations](https://en.wikipedia.org/wiki/Delaunay_triangulation) and [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram).
-In fact, Gabriel graphs are subgraphs of the corresponding Delaunay triangulation and Voronoi diagrams can be used for graph generation as we will see below.
+Gabriel graphs are subgraphs of the corresponding Delaunay triangulation, and Voronoi diagrams can be used for graph generation as we will see below.

 Some Examples
 =========